-What is Ponzu Sauce?
-The word Ponzu is derived from the Dutch word “pons”, which means citrus juice.
-Originally “ponzu” contains just the citrus juice of sudachi, yuzu, and kabosu and vinegar, and it did not include soy sauce.
+There are several origin stories to its name, but one is that it is derived from the Dutch word “pons” which means citrus juice, and “su” (Japanese for vinegar).
+Initially, it contained the citrus juice of sudachi, yuzu, kabosu, daidai, and rice vinegar and did not include soy sauce.

-However, these days when most of Japanese recipes refer “Ponzu”, it usually means Ponzu Shoyu (shoyu means soy sauce in Japanese) which contains a mix of ponzu (= citrus), soy sauce, sugar or mirin, and dashi.
+However, these days when most Japanese recipes refer to it, it usually means Ponzu Shoyu (shoyu means soy sauce), which contains a mix of Japanese citrus juices, soy sauce, sugar or mirin, and dashi.

 How To Make Homemade Ponzu Sauce

 You can make Homemade Ponzu with just a few ingredients!

 Find bottles at most Japanese and Asian grocery stores.
 It’s usually sold in glass bottles with some sediment from the citrus, kombu kelp, and bonito flakes (it’s edible and not a sign of poor storage).